microsoft/nni/docs/en_US/Tutorial/ExperimentConfig.md

 # Experiment config reference

-A config file is needed when create an experiment, the path of the config file is provide to nnictl.
+A config file is needed when creating an experiment.
+The path of the config file is provide to `nnictl`.
-The config file is written in YAML format, and need to be written correctly.
+The config file is in YAML format.
-This document describes the rule to write config file, and will provide some examples and templates.
+This document describes the rules to write the config file, and provides some examples and templates.

 - [Experiment config reference](#Experiment-config-reference)
   - [Template](#Template)